Wars of the Roses: Tudor dynasty

+Present day

+To this day, the Roses rivalry between Lancashire and Yorkshire has persisted including in culture and in sport when clubs from either county play each other.

 Armies and warfare

 Strategy

 Military strategy in the medieval period was predominated by siege warfare; fortifications provided a powerful bastion of defence for a regional populace to shelter from large-scale pillaging that characterised groups such as the Vikings or Mongols, and castles evolved as a central point of control and protection for local elites to exercise their authority over a given area.
 Fortifications also nullified the dominant weapon of the medieval battlefield: heavy cavalry.
 Pitched battles were generally rare compared to the Classical period due to a dramatic reduction in logistical capability, and those that were fought tended to be decisive encounters that risked the deaths of the leaders and the potential destruction of the army as a fighting force, discouraging them from taking place.
 The Wars of the Roses were anomalous in this regard; nobles had a great deal to lose by the ruin of the countryside in a protracted conflict, so they tended to deliberately seek pitched battles to resolve their grievances quickly and decisively.